calaldees/teacherEducation/teacherEducation/collaboration.md

     * Top tip
         * Consider whether students might learn more doing a task by themselves or whether a group task would help to push all the students forward in their thinking, or support practice and formative assessment.

-Don't let one or two people do all the work - the AIM is that EVERY member of the group learns - the structures teachers use do not normally facilitate that.
-(One person doing the presentation)
+Don't let one or two people do all the work - the AIM is that EVERY member of the group learns - the structures teachers use do not normally facilitate that. (e.g. One person doing the presentation)

 Socratic Circle/Debate